Bounds on the sequence length sufficient to reconstruct binary level-$1$ phylogenetic networks under the CFN model: Inference rules and dyadic closure

+Now assume that $\N$ has at least one nontrivial split.
 Let $B_Y$ be a \emph{lowest} internal blob of $\N$, i.e., $B_Y$ has only one incident nontrivial cut-edge~$uv$ (with $v$ in~$B_Y$) such that $v$ is not the reticulation of $B_Y$.
 Let $B_X$ be the blob that contains $u$.
 See \cref{fig:dyadic_closure_proof}b and c for an illustration.
 For simplicity, we also assume that both $B_X$ and $B_Y$ are nontrivial, i.e., if they are 3-blobs they are not single vertices.
 Note that this transformation does not change any of the quartet profiles.
 Let $\D = (X_1 , \ldots , X_s )| ( \{y_1\} , \ldots , \{y_t \} )$ be the induced 2-circular order of $uv$, where $Y = \{y_1, \ldots, y_t\}$, $X = X_1 \cup \ldots \cup X_s$ and $\RR( \D ) = \{x_1, \ldots, x_s, y_1, \ldots, y_t\}$ contains the representative leaves.
 Here, $y_r$ with $1 \leq r \leq t$ is the leaf below the reticulation of $B_Y$.
 Note that $\N$ can be of two different types (see again \cref{fig:dyadic_closure_proof}), depending on whether the leaves in $Y$ are below the reticulation of $B_X$ (type~1, shown in \cref{fig:dyadic_closure_proof}b), or whether some set $X_p$ (with $1 \leq p \leq s$) is below the reticulation of $B_X$ (type~2, shown in \cref{fig:dyadic_closure_proof}c).